 (Incidentally, if you're looking for a slightly cheaper option, Alps Mountaineering also do the Lynx 1.
 You can read my review here or check it out on Amazon here.
-It's a nice tent if the Zephyr is out of your price range but I think the Zephyr 1 has a nicer design and better build quality so well worth the extra few dollars).
+It's a nice tent if the Zephyr is out of your price range but as backpacking tents go, I think the Zephyr 1 has a nicer design and better build quality so well worth the extra few dollars).

-The Copper Spur UL1 has a trail weight of 2lbs 2oz and a max weight of 2lbs 8oz.
-It boasts more than 3' of head room and 20sq feet of floor space.
+The Big Agnes Copper Spur UL1 has a trail weight of 2lbs 2oz and a max weight of 2lbs 8oz.
+It boasts more than 3' of head room and 20 square feet of floor space.
 For storage you're looking at 3 mesh pockets, a media pocket and a massive gear loft.
 It packs down to just 4" x 16.5". ($$$$)

 The Copper Spur UL1 is widely considered to be the very best one man backpacking tent on the market.
 This is in large part because of Big Anges dedicating themselves to providing kit that is extremely light and packable without compromising on comfort.
 The result is you get a helluva space at the same time as trimming ounces from your pack.